ZSShen/Skyline/README.md

 Then the main engine should be under:
 - `./bin/engine/release/pe_ngram`

-And the assistant plugins should be under:
+Plus, the assistant plugins should be under:
 - `./bin/plugin/release/libRegion_*.so`
 - `./bin/plugin/release/libModel_*.so`